 Freon, or refrigerant, is the chemical that absorbs heat from the air inside your home and releases it outside, providing a cooling effect.
 Without sufficient Freon, your AC system cannot effectively cool the air, resulting in decreased performance and increased energy consumption.

-Signs of Low Freon in Your AC System
+Indicators of Freon leaks in residential AC units

 Recognizing the signs of low Freon early can save you from costly repairs or system breakdowns.
 Common indicators include: